Jama-analyst/Business-Insight-360/README.md

    [BI 360 Teams](https://teams.microsoft.com/l/channel/19%3A27c0e6f9e115482db070dfb643baf798%40thread.tacv2/BI%20360?groupId=a6c38349-b388-4085-b85b-f44c30c0cb12&tenantId=03a89289-9b96-47b9-a72e-d0f6373a5f5a&ngc=true)

-## Tool used was
+## Tool used were:
 **Mural**
 -   Mural is a collaborative online whiteboard tool that offers several benefits, particularly for teams working remotely or in hybrid environments.
 **Teams**
 - I learned how to create Microsoft Team Channel
 - I learned how to created a Website and add Outlook URL link.
-- how to add members to BI 360 and making them all owners
+- I learned how to add members to BI 360 and making them all owners

 ## Benefits of using Mural Tool are:
 -  [ ] Visual Collaboration: